 Setting up Vivaria using Docker Compose

-Use the official Docker Installation.
+- Linux & Windows: Use the official Docker Installation Guide.

-Install Script (macOS and Linux only)
+Install script (macOS and Linux only)

 curl -fsSL https://raw.githubusercontent.com/METR/vivaria/main/scripts/install.sh | bash -

-Manual Setup (macOS, Linux and Windows)
+Manual setup (macOS, Linux and Windows)

 - Clone Vivaria: https://github.com/METR/vivaria